 Many of us cross our legs when we sit down – but this can hinder the blood flow on one side and place strain on your lower back.
 It’s better and more comfortable on long flights where you need to sleep, to keep your legs parallel with your knees slightly bent.

 If you’re flying in economy class, you can still try to get as comfy as possible.
 Claire Woods from Trailfinders swears by feet hammocks.

 "They allow you to get closer to the horizontal we would all love to be in on overnight flights," she says.
 The nifty device, like this one, clips easily on the tray table, allowing your legs to stretch in all directions to relieve muscle fatigue.

 9. Read a book

 Instead of having a movie marathon, pick up a book or magazine.
-TV screens (and other electronic devices) emit blue light, which prevents sleep hormones from being produced and reduces your chances of getting to sleep during a flight.
-Reading a book, on the other hand, can help you drift off.
+TV screens (and other electronic devices) emit blue light, which prevents sleep hormones from being produced and reduces your chances of nodding off.
+Reading a book, on the other hand, can help you doze more easily.

 10. Get into your routine

 If you have a bedtime routine at home, try to follow it on the plane, too.
 Peter Douglas from Trailfinders says: "Try and replicate your own bedtime routine so ideally change into pyjamas or baggy clothes as you usually would, and have a similar pre-bed drink or do whatever you do at home.
 This will help your brain think it is ready to sleep."